AllanBlanchard/tutoriel_wp/english/acsl-properties/lemmas.md

 }
 ```

-If we do not give the lemmas provided ealier, Alt-ergo will not be able to prove
+If we do not give the lemmas provided earlier, Alt-ergo will not be able to prove
 the proof that `fmin` is lesser or equal to `fmax`.
 With the lemmas it is however
 very easy for it since the property is the simply an instance of the lemma
-`ax_monotonic_pos`, the proof is then trivial as our lemme is considered to be
+`ax_monotonic_pos`, the proof is then trivial as our lemma is considered to be
 true when are not currently proving it.